 CMR invites scholars to submit their original manuscripts that consider but are not restricted to the following topics: re/conceptualizing intercultural competence; critiques on Western or non-Western intercultural competence theories; possible ways to integrate Western and non-Western perspectives on intercultural competence; the development of intercultural competence measuring instruments; empirical researches on intercultural competence in the global contexts.

 Both qualitative and quantitative approaches examining the development of intercultural competence are welcome.
 Submissions must not have been previously published nor be under consideration by another publication.
 An extended abstract (up to 1,000 words) or a complete paper at the first stage of the reviewing process will be accepted.
-All the submissions must be received by March 6, 2016.
-If the extended abstract is accepted, the complete manuscript must be received by May 22, 2016.
+All the submissions must be received by May 26, 2019.
+If the extended abstract is accepted, the complete manuscript must be received by August 18, 2019.
 Manuscripts should be prepared in accordance with the APA publication manual (6th edition) and should not exceed 8,000 words including tables and references.
 All manuscripts will be peer reviewed, and the authors will be notified of the final acceptance/rejection decision.
-Please visit the journal’s website for more information about the quarterly journal of China Media Research, which publishes both print and online versions.
+CMR is a quarterly journal, which publishes both print and online versions.
 Send your questions and submissions to the CMR special section guest editor Dr. Xiaodong Dai.